Thank you for agreeing to take part in this market research from NBS, your feedback is important to us.

 - Extended open-ended responses that allow you to explain your views in your own words;

 - Demographic or firmographic information such as the size of your company;

 - Optional contact information that enables NBS to:

-- For further research purposes where you agree to this further research.
+- For further research or case study purposes where you have agreed to this contact.

 How do we look after your information?

 - NBS will treat all information in strict confidence.

 - NBS always carries out research, including this survey, in accordance with the Market Research Society Code of Conduct.

 - During the research, you may be asked to give some personal information, like your name or email address.
 You don’t have to provide us with this personal information, and it will only be made available to a small number of people within NBS who are working on the project, unless you explicitly tell us we can share it more widely.